 The challenges of the intensity are not a reflection of your child’s abilities, but the nature of the course.
 The benefit is that over time it is manageable with the right resources, and it teaches your child to be diligent, organized, and manage their time well.

 There are online resources to help with the course such as online resources and tutoring.
 Students can also collaborate with their classmates to maximize their learning by creating study groups.
 Teachers are also available to provide help and study guidelines.

-In conclusion, the International Baccalaureate (IB) programme, available in 5,000 schools across 68 countries, fosters critical thinking, global awareness, and holistic development.
+In conclusion, the International Baccalaureate (IB) program, available in 5,000 schools across 68 countries, fosters critical thinking, global awareness, and holistic development.
 It equips students with practical skills, empathy, and a sense of global responsibility.
-For parents considering the IB programme, it offers not just academic excellence but also essential life skills and a deep understanding of global dynamics, preparing students to excel in our interconnected world.
+For parents considering the IB program, it offers not just academic excellence but also essential life skills and a deep understanding of global dynamics, preparing students to excel in our interconnected world.